Đề ôn thi Đề thi vào lớp 10 Hải Phòng môn Tiếng Anh - Mã đề HPG-17

 Question 19

-Liam and Chloe are discussing headphones in a coffee shop.
+Liam and Chloe are discussing their ideal holiday destinations.

 Chloe: __________